fiberplane/fpx/playground/README.md

 This is a single page application with the UI for Fiberplane's embedded api playground.

+Important bits:

-It requires an OpenAPI spec to power the UI.
+- Requires an OpenAPI spec to power the UI.

-It is similar to Fiberplane Studio, except it does **NOT** have the following features:

-- Traces
-- Logs
-- AI Request Generations
-- Request History
-- Collections
-- Code Intelligence
+- When running the UI in this folder locally, you should also run a server on `:8787` that exposes an OpenAPI spec on the `/openapi.json` path.
+See [mies's fashion api](https://github.com/mies/fashion) as an example

-## Running
+## Local Development

 The playground is served/built with Vite and runs on port 6660